 You won’t believe the amount of help you can get simply from re-connecting with people you knew during service, before you joined the military, or anytime after.
 Friends, relatives, acquaintances could provide help, tips, or even a job.

 Investing young could mean the difference between having enough money for retirement or having none.
-The stock market has some investing options that are perfect for military men.
+The stock market has some investing options that are perfect for military servicemembers.
 Make good use of these options whenever you get the chance.

 9. Sign Up for a Program

-The government offers transitionary programs for ex-military men such as Transition Assistance Program and Transition Boot Camp.
+The government offers transitionary programs for ex-military servicemembers such as Transition Assistance Program and Transition Boot Camp.
 These workshops could enable you to become more familiar with the contemporary job market and how you can slowly adjust into it.
 Just like training for the military, they will equip you will skills that are required in the job market including preparation for resume writing and interviews.

 10. Keep Track of Your Retirement Strategy